Madaniya Member Organisations

 Sada Aljanub

-It aims to contribute to ethical and cognitive discourse rooted in citizenship values and Syrian identity.
-Its mission is to support peace-building and social cohesion in southern Syria, believing that the people of Horan, united by shared values, can overcome challenges and contribute to a unified Syrian identity. -
+A civil media and participatory platform focused on social research, it aims to enhance writing, arts, and discourse rooted in citizenship values and Syrian identity.
+Its mission supports peace-building and social cohesion in southern Syria, believing that Horan's people can overcome challenges together for a unified Syrian identity.

 Sadad Humanitarian Organization

-SADAD Humanitarian Organization is a Syrian non-profit that supports the community with dignity and humanity.
-It operates independently, following international law and humanitarian principles.
-Partnered with the UN Humanitarian Fund, it adheres to anti-corruption policies.
-SADAD focuses on long-term humanitarian support for vulnerable populations, regardless of their political or religious affiliations, aiding societal recovery based on freedom, justice, and equality.
+SADAD Humanitarian Organization is a Syrian non-profit supporting the community with dignity.
+It operates independently, upholding international humanitarian principles.
+In partnership with the UN Humanitarian Fund, it prioritizes anti-corruption and long-term aid for vulnerable populations.

 -